snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

   })
 {% endhighlight %}

-It is possible for the company recording the event to send as many self-describing contexts with each event describing each of the contexts or entities involved in the event.
+It is possible for the company recording the event to send as many self-describing contexts with each event that describe each of the contexts or entities involved in that event.
 (In the above example three contexts are sent with the event.)
 With each context it is possible to send as many data points as you wish.
 Typically, contexts will be common across multiple different event types.
 So the self-describing JSON describing the job seeker would be sent with every event performed by that job seeker, including:

-* searching for jobs
+* Searching for jobs
-* viewing particular jobs
+* Viewing particular jobs
-* favoriting particular jobs
+* Favoriting particular jobs
-* putting together an application
+* Putting together an application
-* submitting that application to a particular job
+* Submitting that application to a particular job
-* any downstream events associated with interacting with the recruiter during the application process
+* Any downstream events associated with interacting with the recruiter during the application process

 #### 1.1.2 Predefined contexts